-- Is the individual using any current medications or undertaking any physical therapy or psychotherapy? - Do you think they are effective? - Please comment on the results of any tests conducted. - Are there any additional treatments you would recommend?
+- Is the individual currently using any medication or undertaking any physical therapy or psychotherapy? - Do you think they are effective? - Please comment on the results of any tests conducted. - Are there any additional treatments you would recommend?
 What is your opinion on the likely results of those treatments?